zehaog2/Market_Analyis/README.md

 - **Sector ETFs**: SPDR Sector ETFs (XLK, XLF, XLV, etc.)
 - **Updates**: Real-time during market hours

-## Improvements I am working on
+## Improvements I might work on:

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-Areas for improvement:
+- Cleaning up comments
-- Integration of EMA and order blocks
+- Minor Optimizations
-- Alternative data sources (X, meta API)
+- checking file structure
-- Reduce clutter on support / resistance
+- integrating custom database to stream queries

 ## Disclaimer

-This tool is for educational and informational purposes only.
+This tool is for educational and speculative purposes only.
 It is not financial advice.
 Do your own research...

 ---